-Since its inception, the FDA has enforced its food laws through the process of registration of products.
-To help avoid food adulteration, FDA undertakes inspection of food processing facilities in Ghana, destination inspection of imported products, and verification of exports and post market surveillance.
-It is a punishable offence by law if anyone contravenes the provisions of existing food and drugs laws.
+Since its inception, the FDA has enforced its food laws by registration of products.
+To help avoid food adulteration, FDA inspects food processing facilities, destination inspection of imported products, and verifies exports and post market surveillance.
+It is a punishable offence by law to contravene the provisions of existing food and drugs laws.
 Legally, failure to register any food item with the FDA means the product cannot be imported.
 The FDA may apply the following in the case of importation of unregistered products: re-exportation, destruction/confiscation and prosecution, or bringing the product into compliance with the law.